akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

     };

     /**
      * The only required part of the file: exporting the custom attribute view.
-     */
-    export const view = SimpleMetricAttributeView;
+Note that the export name has to be ``view`` */ export const view = SimpleMetricAttributeView;